dakriy/file-sync/README.md

     # Array of programs
     - name: program1
   stopOnFailure: false # Optional, default is false.
 Stops on first failure.
+  maxConcurrentDownloads: 10 # Maximum total files allowed to be processing at once.
+Default is 3/4ths of available CPU's
 ```

 ### Sources